agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/modules-and-imports/lesson.md

 ## Motoko Base Library

-Motoko provides a [base library](https://internetcomputer.org/docs/current/motoko/main/base/) that contains many useful modules.
-We have already seen some of the modules in this tutorial, such as `Debug`, `Text` and `Nat`.
+Motoko provides a [Base Library](https://internetcomputer.org/docs/current/motoko/main/base/) that contains many useful modules.
+Some of these modules, such as `Debug`, `Text`, and `Nat`, have already been introduced in this tutorial.

 To use a module from the base library, import it with the `mo:base/` prefix: